hobdrive/AndroidDrawing/README.md

  AndroidDrawing
 ==============
-  This is a draft porting layer between System.Drawing.Graphics and Android.Drawing.Canvas classes.
+  This is a porting layer between System.Drawing.Graphics and Android.Drawing.Canvas classes.

-  Its primary use is in MonoAndroid framework.
+  Its primary use is in MAUI/Xamarin Android framework.

   This layer allows to share the same primitive drawing code between .net Windows Mobile/Windows Phone platforms and Android platform.

   AndroidDrawing also contains a trivial implementation of System.Graphics Pen, Color, Brush, Size, SizeF, Rectangle.

+  FastGraphics implementation (which is default) uses a simple operation batching method.
+  This method increases performance if many simple draw operations are performed on Graphics canvas one by one.
+  Main gain comes from eliminating too many JNI-Java switches.

  Usage
 ==============